 If you are an Imperial undergrad/master/PhD student, contact me for potential projects.

-Starting Oct 2021, we will also host "crash courses" on advanced ML topics presented by our team members, so reach out if you would like to participate.
+We will also host "crash courses" on advanced ML topics presented by our team members at the CSML reading group organised by people in Computing & Statistics departments, so reach out if you would like to participate.

 For other people, usually I do not offer paid short-term projects or internships.
 Still you are welcome to contact me for lightweight discussions and mentorships on related research topics.